bejoyjose1993/car-renal-app/README.md

 Note:- If you start and stop the EC2 instance the public ip will change and hence we might require changing the EC2_HOST and BASE_API_URL to the latest URL and also manually update .env.production file in the EC2 instance.
 This is because we aint using Elastic ip.

+Note:- Used Kafka Docker image, can also use MSK but its not available of free tire.

 ## Testing Endpoints
 You can test backend APIs via(If rules are set correctly):